tttmmmyyyy/fixlang/Document.md

 - Let-definition `let {pat}={expr} in {body-block}` defines a code block `{body-block}`.
 - If-expression `if {cond} { {then-block} } else { {else-block} }` defines two code blocks `{then-expr}` and `{else-expr}`.

-Examples in the previous section can be written using `*` as follows:
+Examples in previous sections can be written using `*` as follows:

 ```
 echo : IO ();